jeffreylanters/react-unity-webgl/README.md

 > Available since version 8.6.0

 Takes a screenshot of the canvas and returns a data URL containing image data.
 The image data is in .png format unless otherwise specified.
+Enabling preserve drawing buffer within the WebGL context attributes is required in order to take a screenshot.

 ```ts
 function takeScreenshot(